Thomas J. Balkany: Recognition

 Balkany was honored by the Prime Minister of the State of Israel for performing the first cochlear implants and helping to start the first two cochlear implant centers in that country.
-He has received the New York League for the Hard of Hearing's Fowler Award for his work in the ethics of cochlear implantation of young children.
+He received the New York League for the Hard of Hearing's Fowler Award for his work in the ethics of cochlear implantation of young children.
 He also received the Hallpike-Nylen prize for clinical research from the Bárány Society in Uppsala, Sweden.
 Balkany received the Graham Frasier Award of the British Cochlear Implant Group at the Royal Society of Medicine in 2004 for his work in cochlear implantation.
 He was also recognized with the Lifetime Achievement Award from the Greater Miami Chamber of Commerce at the Health Care Heroes Awards Luncheon in 2012.